team-reflect/beginning-of-infinity/notes/Universal Computation.md

 ---
 TODO
-The existence of [[Universal Systems]] in many fields.
+The existence of [[Universal System]] in many fields.
 Badly understood pre-Enlightenment and created accidentally (and not used appropriately).
-Our genetic code took a mysterious jump to [[Universal Systems]].
+Our genetic code took a mysterious jump to [[Universal System]].